shuds13/libensemble/README.rst

 Python dependencies can be seen in setup.py and include NumPy_, SciPy_ and mpi4py_.
 These should install     automatically if accessible when libensemble is installed (see below).

 Conda can also be used for simple fast installation.
 This is probably the fastest approach for a clean installation from scratch as conda can install both the Python and non-Python dependencies - see conda directory for dependent packages/instructions.
 Note, however, that mpi4py should be configured to point to your systems MPI if that already exists.
 This can be checked by locating the mpi.cfg file in the mpi4py installation.
+Note that if PYTHONPATH is set these packages will take precedence over conda installed packages.

 .. _PETSc:  http://www.mcs.anl.gov/petsc
 .. _Python: http://www.python.org